WohlSoft/Moondust-Devkit-Help/Intro/QuickStart/HowToMakeLevels.md

 ## Level units and items

-**The main level unis is a section**.
+**The main level unit is a section**.
 Section - is a separated sub-area of level which have it's own settigs: music, background, physics, etc.
 Player can move between sections via special points - warps.
 All sections placed in a united space, and you can see many sections in one space,